How to Effectively Communicate with Frontline Employees

 Solicit Feedback Systematically

 Your frontline workers see things leadership doesn't.
 They interact with customers daily.
 They spot operational inefficiencies.
 They know which policies work in theory but fail in practice.
-This insight is incredibly valuable, but only if you can actually capture it.
+This insight is incredibly valuable -- but only if you can actually capture it.

 The best organizations run regular, automated surveys that consistently achieve response rates exceeding 60%.
 They've made feedback incredibly easy to give.
 Short surveys.
 Mobile-optimized.
 Delivered via text message with one-click response options.
+No logging into portals.
+No lengthy forms.
+Just quick, frequent pulse checks that workers can complete in under a minute.

 High response rates matter because they ensure your feedback represents your actual workforce, not just the most vocal subset.
 When only 30% of workers respond to surveys, you're getting feedback from a specific demographic that might not reflect the majority's experience.